sebastianbirk/population-segmentation-sagemaker/README.md

 3. Dimensionality reduction with PCA
 4. Feature engineering and data transformation
 5. Clustering transformed data with k-means
-6. Extracting trained model attributes and visualizing k clusters",
+6. Extracting trained model attributes and visualizing k clusters

 These tasks make up a complete machine learning workflow from data loading and cleaning to model deployment.